Leasehold estate: Tenancy at sufferance

 A tenancy at sufferance (sometimes called a holdover tenancy) is created when a tenant wrongfully holds over past the end of the duration period of the tenancy (for example, a tenant who stays past the expiration of his or her lease).
 In this case, the landlord can hold over the tenant to a new tenancy, and collect rent for the period the tenant has held over.

 A tenancy at sufferance may exist when a tenant remains in possession of property even after the end of the lease, until the landlord acts to eject the tenant.
 The occupant may legally be a trespasser at this point, and the possession of this type may not be a true estate in land, even if authorities recognize the condition to hold the tenant liable for rent.
 The landlord may be able to evict such a tenant at any time without notice.
 Action to evict will terminate a tenancy at sufferance, because the tenant no longer enjoys possession.
 Some jurisdictions impose an irrevocable election whereby the landlord treats the holdover as either a trespasser, or as a tenant at sufferance.
 A trespasser is not in possession; but a tenant at sufferance continues to enjoy possession of the real property.

 The landlord may also be able to impose a new lease on the holdover tenant.
 For a residential tenancy, such new tenancy lasts month to month.
 For a commercial tenancy of more than a year, the new tenancy is year to year; otherwise, the tenancy lasts for the same length of time as the duration under the original lease.
 In either case, the landlord can charge a higher rent, if the landlord, before the expiration of the original lease, has notified the tenant of the increase.

-Simply leaving property behind on the premises does not constitute possession and thus, a tenancy at sufferance cannot be established.
+Simply leaving property behind on the premises does not constitute possession; thus, a tenancy at sufferance cannot be established.
 E.g., Nathan Lane Assocs. v.
 Merchants Wholesale, 698 N.W.2d 136 (Iowa 2005); Brown v.
 Music, Inc., 359 P.2d 295 (Alaska 1961).